mitre/aws-rds-infrastructure-cis-baseline/README.md

 The JSON InSpec results file may also be loaded into a __full heimdall server__, allowing for additional functionality such as to store and compare multiple profile runs.

 ## Contributing and Getting Help
-To report a bug or feature request, please open an [issue](https://github.com/ejaronne/readmes/issues/new).
+To report a bug or feature request, please open an issue at https://github.com/mitre/ <project> /issues/new .

 For other help, please send a message to [inspec@mitre.org](mailto:inspec@mitre.org).